boriel-basic/zxbasic/docs/ubound.md

 The result is always a 16bit integer value.

-If the <dimension> is 0, then the number of dimension in the array is returned (useful to guess the number of dimensions of an array):
+If `<dimension>` is 0 the number of dimensions in the array is returned (use it to guess the number of dimensions of an array):

 ```
 DIM a(3 TO 5, 2 TO 8)